Fort Lauderdale Work Injury Lawyer

 - Compensation for any temporary or permanent disabilities the worker suffers as a result of their condition.

 Employees are entitled to receive benefits regardless of who was at fault for their accident, injuries, or illness.
-In exchange, they are generally prevented from filing a lawsuit against the employer.
-Your Fort Lauderdale, FL work injury lawyer will tell you that state law dictates that even if you are the only employee of the company, the owner must provide coverage.
 There are strict guidelines employers must follow in terms of filing claims and paying benefits.
 In the event your claim is disputed or rejected, you are entitled to appeal the decision and request a review of your case.

 The Occupational Safety and Health Administration (OSHA) requires regular reporting of injuries and illnesses and closely monitors these situations.
 OSHA rules include three provisions designed to protect workers: